 Arthur Herring is a visual artist with years of professional experience in both fine art and digital art.
 A significant part of Arthur’s career was spent creating murals in different areas of USA, Russia and Norway.
 A number of his paintings found their homes in various countries of Europe.

 Being a professional Painter and Digital Artist, he was able to use this experience for the visual-environmental work, refining characters, and finally toward a new artform for himself, Animation.
 Digging into Adobe After Effects, he has found a new love in what he calls "Moving Art".
-Stating, "Adding the dimension of time to art has been the time of my life."
-He endeavors to produce the best quality experience one animator can produce in the course of one year, leaning as he goes.
+He endeavors to produce the best quality experience one animator can produce in the course of a few years, leaning as he goes.

 You'll hear Arthur as the voice of "Varlahm", as well as "Sherapont".
 He jokes "I apologize for that, and our lack of budget to hire real actors".
-Arthur has also contributed creatively toward the musical score, foley sounds & sound editing, voice casting and marketing.
+Arthur has also contributed toward foley sounds & sound editing, voice casting and marketing.